mranenko/concordia/readme.md

 # Concordia

-Color variants generator for a design system.
+Color variant generator for a design system.

 ---